nmattia/nmattia.com/posts/2018-03-11-reproducible-setup-linux-macos.md

 Let's deconstruct what's happening:

-* `nix-env`: this is the command that deals with installing and removing packages on your system.
+* `nix-env`: this is the command that deals with installing packages on and removing packages from your system.
-* `-f default.nix`: by default `nix-env` will look for packages in Nixpkgs; by specifying `default.nix` we actually instruct it not to install the _whole_ set of packages defined in Nixpkgs...
+* `-f default.nix`: by default `nix-env` will look for packages in `nixpkgs`;
+  by specifying `default.nix` we actually instruct it not to install the _whole_ set of packages defined in `nixpkgs`…
 * `-i`: "install".
 * `--remove-all`: instruct `nix-env` to remove all the packages previously installed.